mpsilfve/pcfp-data/README.md

 ### Code

-The `src` directory contains code and documentation for running the epxeriments in Silfverberg and Hulden (2018).
+The `src` directory contains code and documentation for running the experiments in Silfverberg and Hulden (2018).